The Origin Story: How We Began

 Just some of the thoughts thrown out into the open air.
 We talked back and forth and waited until Hilda got home to discuss with her our thoughts over Skype.
 As tired as she was after coming home from her waitressing job, it didn’t take much to get her on board.
-We talked until 3am that night, planning over details, brainstorming about themes and researching potential space all before we even had a location; the drive and passion was unforgettable.
+We talked until 3 am that night, planning over details, brainstorming about themes and researching potential space all before we even had a location; the drive and passion were unforgettable.
 Looking back now, it’s crazy to think that we’ve built a business from the ground up and at the time we barely had any money or resources.

 A whim, that’s how we started.
 Not ever realizing the many countless sleepless nights to come, or the countless hours of drawing up plans, marketing, budgeting, we still pushed forward.
 Why?
 Honestly, looking back now, I don’t think I really know what my real reason was for opening a business at the time.
 However, as they say, hindsight is 20/20.
 I think there is an innate part of everyone where we want to have a sense of ownership.
 There’s a sense of pride in opening your own business, especially in being able to say “I built this from the ground up”.

 I’ve come to realize that all those hours of work, all those missed hours of sleep and all the mileage put on my car driving around trying to find a “for lease” sign, never really seemed like work.
-The main reason was because every time I started getting tired or fatigued from work, the visions of the future would wake me up.
+The main reason was that every time I started getting tired or fatigued from work, the visions of the future would wake me up.
 Those visions were what kept me up at night and excited to start the next day because I knew I was that much closer to it.

 A whim may have been the key to our origin, but it was the passion and the drive that got us to keep going especially when we had to stare rejection or failure in the face numerous times.
 Dreams are powerful motivators, but it’s the drive that makes dreams into reality.